 Final Thoughts:

-Kentucky has its unique culture and language, and learning the Kentucky slang words and phrases is a great way to get to know it better.
+Learning the Kentucky slang words and phrases is a great way to know it better.

-With its distinctive accent and special words, Kentucky natives can communicate with each other using these fun and interesting Kentucky slang words and phrases!
+With its distinctive accent and special words, Kentucky natives can communicate with each other.

-So now you know, the next time you hear a Kentucky native talking about something being “cattywampus,” you will know exactly what they mean!
+So you know, the next time you hear a Kentucky native talking about something being “cattywampus,” you will know exactly what they mean!

-So start using Kentucky slang words and phrases in your everyday conversations!
 Who knows?
 Maybe soon enough, Kentucky slang will be a part of your vocabulary!